Dynamics of spinning test bodies in the Schwarzschild space-time: reduction and circular orbits: Relative equilibria

-\end{widetext} where in the last two components we have explicitly taken relations \eqref{eqth} into account.
-As noted above, for the symmetric circular orbits \eqref{eq_Sigma_pm} we have $S^r=S^\varphi=0$, whereas for the asymmetric circular orbits the angular momentum is not parallel to the orbital angular momentum:
+From the fact that, in addition to $S^\theta$ there are other nonzero components of the Pauli-Lubanski vector it follows that, for the asymmetric circular orbits, the angular momentum of the test body is not parallel to the total angular momentum.